robocomp/melex-rodao/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Remove this hint: these checkboxes can be checked like this: [x]. -->

  - [ ] Robocomp is compiled with FCL support.
- - [ ] DSR dependences have been installed.
+ - [ ] DSR dependencies have been installed.

 ### To Reproduce